 6: It’s A Rumic World-Everyone’s There For Rumiko Takahashi’s 50th Anniversary

 For Japanese viewers and fans of various kinds of anime and manga, notably the Shoujo series, Rumiko Takahashi is kind of a huge deal.
 She has produced some of the shows that were most influential to early audiences, including Urusei Yatsura, Inuyasha, and Ranma 1/2.
+A unique, three-minute OVA was created by Shonen Sunday to honour her 50 years in the industry and feature some of her characters in their first-ever interactions.

 7: Anime Tenchou x Touhou Project (2010)